himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 +++
-title  = "Extending VM Hard Drive" date   = "2019-02-04"
-author = "Ryan Himmelwright"
-image  = "img/header-images/construction.jpg"
+title  = "Extending a VM Virtual Disk" date   = "2019-02-06" author = "Ryan Himmelwright" image  = "img/header-images/construction.jpg"
-caption= "Foster Street, Durham, NC" tags   = ["Linux", "Homelab", "filesystems", "KVM", "LVM",] draft  = "False"
+caption= "Foster Street, Durham, NC" tags   = ["Linux", "Homelab", "filesystems", "KVM", "Jenkins",] draft  = "False"
 Comments = "True"
 +++

-Last week I extended my Jenkin's VM server's HD.
-Then I extended the max size of one of the job's docker containers... which also runs on that HD, so I need to extend it again.
-If you ever have to do something twice... it *better* be documented for the third time.
+Last week, I extended the virtual disk of the VM hosting my [jenkins](https://jenkins.io) server.
+Shortly after, I increased the max size of one of the job's docker containers, maxing out the disk.
+So, I need to extend the drive*... again*.
+If you ever do something twice, it is *best* to have it documented for the third time.
 So here we are.

 <!--more-->

 #### Assumptions

-Before we get started, I just want to point out that this method is specific to the setup I currently have for *my* VMs.
-Specifically, I am running my VMs using kvm/qemu and virt-manager, with qcow2 images for the virtual disks.
-Additionally, the VM I was extending was installed with LVM and it's main partition was formatted with an xfs filesystem.
-Just note that some steps may differ if a different environment is being used.
+Before getting started, I want to point out that this method is specific to the environment I currently have for *my VMs*.
+Specifically, I am using kvm/qemu and virt-manager, with qcow2 images for the virtual disks.
+Additionally, the specific VM I was extending was installed with LVM and it's main partition was formatted with a xfs file system.
+Just note that some steps *may* differ if a different environment is being used.
+This is what worked for *me*.

 ## Clone VM